yyellin/relation-extraction-utils/README.md

-# relation-extraction-utils: Syntactic & semantic based patterns for relation extraction, with supporting software
+# relation-extraction-utils: improving the results of relation extraction with syntactic based patterns by leveraging semantic based patterns (with supporting software)

 ## Introduction